SimonLarsen/simonlarsen.github.io/index.md

 ---
 Hi, there.
 I'm Simon, a computer scientist and game developer from Denmark.

-I am currently writing my master's thesis on alignment of biological networks and working part time as a game developer.
+I make up half of [Tangram Games](http://tangramgames.dk), an indie game development group.

-I also make up half of [Tangram Games](http://tangramgames.dk), an indie game development group.
+I am also currently a PhD student in the [Computation Biology research group](http://www.baumbachlab.net)research group at the University of Southern Denmark.